 AWCS Youth Programs

 Novelmancers Novel Writing Club – Heading out on a long project can be hard, but it’s made easier with friends.
-If you’re serious about writing and want to get that novel done, join us and lighten the load.
-We explore all aspects of novel writing from character to climax and everything in between.
-Novelmancers meet the second Thursday of every month.
-5:00-6:30.
-All Ages.
-Sept-June.
-(Members $50.00, Non-Members $65.00, free with Club Pass).
+If you’re serious about writing and want to get finished that novel, screen play, graphic novel, long form poetry or anything in between, join us and lighten the load.
+We explore all aspects of writing, critique and problem solve, and try out different ways of writing.

-MEMBERS ONLY EVENTS – Created by the youth themselves these fun Saturday nights may include anything from a party, movie night, board games, or something else.
-Become a member and find out what we have in store!
+MEMBERS EVENTS – Created by the youth themselves, these fun Saturday nights may include anything from a party, movie night, video game tournament, or something else.
+Free for members. $5 for non-members

 WANT TO SEE OUR SCHEDULE?
 For a complete schedule of AWCS Youth Programs, fun games created by our members, writing resources for youth, and our electronic magazine (E-Zine) visit the AWCS Youth Programs website.

 STILL HAVE QUESTIONS, Need a subsidy?
 Please contact Youth Program Director, Kim Firmston.
 She would be happy to help. email@example.com